 Below is a summary of different activities pertaining to the EU MDR (Europe Medical Device Regulation 2017/745).
-Compliance with EU MDR requirements will be mandatory starting from May 26, 2021.
+Compliance with EU MDR requirements is mandatory since May 26, 2021.
 Our summary includes the following sections:

 - Summary of obligations from the manufacturer

 - Summary of obligations of the manufacturer concerning his devices before they are placed on the market

 - Summary of obligations of the manufacturer concerning his devices after being placed on the market